 The above must be in hand before you apply for the following:

-Submit SUDP application and materials by email (email@example.com), online via e-Plan or in person at the Development Services Permit Counter.
+SUDP application and materials may be submitted by email (firstname.lastname@example.org), online via e-Plan or in person at the Development Services Permit Counter.
 Sign in online once for SUDP permit (SUDP).

 Revocable Street Occupancy Permit Fees are based on the type of closure.
 Right-of-Way (ROW) Construction Permit fees are based on lineal feet.
 See permit fee schedules under Public Works for more information.
 There are no fees for Landmark or Parkways review.